Barenbik/old-personal-website/README.md

 # Portfolio
-This is my personal developer portfolio. it has been built from scratch to showcase my skills.
+This is my personal developer portfolio.
+It has been built from scratch to showcase my skills.